cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

   selector capability

-You can select one or more labels and/or annotations you will use in your Cloud Native PostgreSQL deployments.
+You can select one or more labels and/or annotations you will use in your CloudNativePG deployments.
 Then you need to configure the operator so that when you define these labels and/or annotations in a cluster's metadata, they are automatically inherited by all resources created by it (including pods).